 - You can also take an Uber, Lyft, or taxi from MCO.
 All of these should cost between $20-$30.

 We have a complete guide to Orlando Airport transport to Universal here

 Staying On-Site At Universal Orlando

 There are now an incredible eight resort hotel properties attached to Universal Orlando.

-Staying on-site is one of the best ways to experience all that Universal Orlando has to offer and comes with a plethora of perks.
-These perks can often make staying on-site not just the most convenient option but the most cost-effective.
+Staying on-site is one of the best ways to experience all that Universal Orlando has to offer, and it comes with a plethora of perks.
+These perks can often make staying on-site the most convenient and cost-effective option.

 Premier Resorts at Universal Orlando

 - Loews Portofino Bay

 The Premier hotels begin at $272+ per night for a 4-night stay.
 Includes Universal Express Unlimited – valued at $129pp per day!.

 - Loews Sapphire Falls Resort